Croatia's second city to close 'worst zoo in the world'

 ZAGREB Croatia's second largest city of Split will close its zoo, described by foreign tourists as the 'worst in the world', its deputy mayor said on Thursday.

-"We have told the zoo manager to start preparations and draft a programme to relocate all animals," Goran Kovacevic was cited as saying by the national news agency Hina.
+"We have told the zoo manager to start preparations and draft a program to relocate all animals," Goran Kovacevic was cited as saying by the national news agency Hina.

 Monkeys will be sent to Germany while a solution for a 14-year old tiger is still being considered, he said.